nas4152/simulation/Report.md

 First, the standard deviation (sigma) was calculated row-wise for each of the sets of 40 exponentials.
-The plot is a histogram of these standard deviations with a vertical line at the mean of the test stat rounded to 3 decimal places, 4.857.
+The plot is a histogram of these standard deviations with a vertical line at the mean of the test stat rounded to 3 decimal places, 4.944.
 The theoretical standard deviation is also equal to 1/rate.
-The difference between the sample sigma and the theoretical value is -0.143.
-The difference of the variances (sigma^2) is equal to -1.409551.
+The difference between the sample sigma and the theoretical value is -0.056.
+The difference of the variances (sigma^2) is equal to -0.556864.

-##Distribution
+###Distribution

 ```r